hhandika/fastp-runner/README.md

 └── config.csv
 ```

 All your raw reads files should be in the same folder, including the config file.
-For most user, the config file is a simple csv file that contains your sequence names.
+For most user, the config file is a one-column csv file that contains your sequence names.
+More input options are available [see below](#input-file).
 Fastp will auto detect the adapter sequences in your reads.
 For example above, our config file will be as below:

 | samples                   |
 |---------------------------|